hegoimanzano/ICASCM2025/03_lammps_input.md

 The energy can be misleading: if the initial configuration is very far from equeilibrium, the first energy values will often be very high, and the subsequent rapid decrease may create the false impression of convergence.
 ```

 Second, we enter the **production phase**.
 In this stage, thermodynamic quantities are collected, and snapshots of the trajectory are stored in order to compute the properties of interest.
 The production run must be sufficiently long to ensure that the observables under study have converged.
 The required length strongly depends on the property we wish to calculate.
 For instance, if the goal is to obtain an infrared spectrum, relatively short trajectories are sufficient, since molecular vibrations take place on the timescale of a few picoseconds.
-If instead we are interested in the coordination of water molecules around a cation, the simulation must extend to the nanosecond or even tens of nanoseconds, because that is the timescale for water molecules to exchange between the first and second solvation shells.
+If instead we are interested in diffusivity, the simulation must extend to the hundreds of nanoseconds, because that is the timescale for water molecules to diffuse ($D_{\text{H₂O}} = 2.3 \text{nm}^2/\text{ns}$).
 In this course, due to time limitations, we will restrict ourselves to production runs of about 10 picoseconds, which is sufficient for demonstration purposes.
-However, keep in mind that for a **reliable calculation of the mean square displacement, appropriate simulations would need to reach 100–200 nanoseconds or more**.
+However, keep in mind that for a **reliable calculation of the mean square displacement, appropriate simulations would need to reach 100 nanoseconds or more**.

 ```
 # ---------- PRODUCTION ----------